postgrespro/mmts/generations2.md

 DMQ heartbeats carrying view mask should constantly flow between live nodes.
 A heartbeat has some timeout during which it is considered fresh and thus included into clique (and that view mask in heartbeats) calculation.
-On each node periodically (probably also forced on node connect/disconnect) clique is calculated.
+Each node periodically (probably also forced on node connect/disconnect) considers whether is should change gen. First, clique is calculated.
 Clique must be calculated in unequivocal manner so that in sausages like A-B-C majority comes to the same stable clique.
-Node wants to change the generation whenever either
+Node wants to change the generation whenever either it is present in the clique and
  1) node is not member of genstate->current_gen, but clique includes it
  2) node is member of genstate->current_gen, but clique misses some nodes which present in current_gen.